J-CF-Leung/Study_Vault/Physics/IB Physics/Waves.md

 $$\braket{P}=\braket{K+U}v=\frac{1}{2}Z\omega^2A_0^2$$

 ## Boundaries: reflection and transmission
-- There can be discontinuities during wave travel, such as a sudden change in density (hence, change in impedance)
+- There can be _discontinuities_ during wave travel, such as a _sudden change in density_ (hence, change in impedance)

 - Boundary conditions:
 	- Displacement $\psi$ _must be continuous_
 	- Transverse force $T(\partial\Psi/\partial x)$ _must be continuous_
-		- Avoid infinite acceleration of infinitesimal mass element
+		- _Avoid infinite acceleration_ of infinitesimal mass element
-	- Constant frequency $\omega$
+	- _Constant frequency_ $\omega$
 - Wavenumber $k$ will be discontinuous

+- Goal: _STEADY-STATE_ response of the wave on both sides of a boundary

 ### Reflection and transmission coefficients

-- Assume a semi-infinite [[#The wave equation|harmonic wave]] on each side of the boundary, look for the steady-state response
+- Assume a semi-infinite [[#The wave equation|harmonic wave]] on each side of the boundary, look for the _steady-state response_
 - More convenient to write the wave as $A\exp[i(\omega t-kx)]$

 - Let there be 2 regimes, with impedances $Z_1$ and $Z_2$ respectively